-- THE CHAPEL OF KRAZIAI CEMETERY
+THE CHAPEL OF KRAŽIAI CEMETERY

-- JEWISH EXECUTION SITE
+THE JEWISH EXECUTION SITE

-3D reconstruction of synagogues in Kraziai:
+3D reconstruction of synagogues in Kražiai:

-- THE OLD JEWISH CEMETERY
+THE OLD JEWISH CEMETERY OF KRAŽIAI

 According to historical evidence, the Catholic Church was already in existence in Pašilė by the middle of the 15th century.
 The surviving archival sources take the form of documents from the 19th and 20th century.
 In the inventory of 1801 it was pointed out that Pašilė Church was wooden and small, and built on a stone foundation in 1781 as a concern of the local landlord Jurgis Jucevičius, who confirmed the foundation in 1788.
 The Pašilė Church had severely decayed by the middle of the 19th century.
 In the visitation report of 1883 mention is made that a new church is being built in Pašilė under the diligence of the priest Justinas Davidovičius and his parish.
 This church has survived until today; it has a Latin cruciform plan, two chapels and a small low tower with an ornamental cross that rises above the main facade.

-- THE KARKLĖNAI CHURCH OF ST. BARTHOLOMEW THE APOSTLE
+ST. BARTHOLOMEW THE APOSTLE CHURCH IN KARKLĖNAI

 Ignas Šiukšta built a church in Karklėnai in 1767, wchich was an altaria of the Kražiai Jesuit Monastery.
 This church became a filial of Pašilė parish after the Jesuit Order was eliminated in 1773.
 Karklėnai Church was rebuilt between 1779 and 1791 and consecrated in 1792.
 It had five altars: a high altar dedicated to St. Bartholomew, side altars dedicated to the Mother of God and St. Ann, and two dedicated to Christ.
 The contemporary church, the third to be constructed there, was built in 1871.
 It had a Latin cross plan, one nave and was insular, utilizing the forms of folk classicism.
 The elements of the buildings interrior are witness to the rich and long history of this church; there are art monuments from the 18th century and the first half of the 20th century.